 All information in this manual is based on the latest product data and specifications available at the time of printing.
-Arctic Cat Inc. reserves the right to make product changes and improvements which may affect illustrations or explanations without notice.
+We reserve the right to make product changes and improvements which may affect illustrations or explanations without notice.

 Some illustrations used in this manual are used for clarity purposes only and are not designed to depict actual conditions.
-Because Arctic Cat Inc. constantly refines and improves its products, no retroactive obligation is incurred.
+Because we constantly refines and improves its products, no retroactive obligation is incurred.